TOPSinfo/flutter_meal_app/README.md

 - Project Name  ==> Meal App
 - Language      ==> Dart
+- Database      ==> Firebase Firestore, Firebase Storage

 # Description

-On the Categories tab, you can see all the available categories.
+The Categories screen displays a list of all the available categories in the Firestore database.

-On the Meals screen, you can see all the meals in a particular category.
+The Meals screen displays a list of all the meals in the selected category.

+The Add Meal screen allows users to add new meals to the database.
+Users can provide the meal's name, image, ingredients, and steps.

-On the Meal Details screen, you can see the details of the selected meal, including the image, ingredients, and steps to prepare it.
-You can also mark the meal as a favorite or unfavorite.
+The Meal Details screen displays the details of the selected meal, including the meal's image, ingredients, steps, and the option to edit or delete the meal.

-On the Favorites tab, you can see all the meals that you have marked as favorites.

-In the drawer, there are two options: Meals and Filters.

-On the Filters screen, you can apply four predefined filters.
-After applying the filters, you will see the filtered meals when you go to a particular category.
+Users can edit or delete the selected meal on the Meal Details screen.

 # Table of Contents

-- Categories UI - Available categories list.
+- Categories UI - List of available categories.
-- Meal UI - Available meals in particular category.
+- Meal UI - List of meals in a category.
-- Meal Detail UI - Meal detail with ingredients and the steps to prepare the meal.
+- Meal Detail UI - Detailed information about a meal, including ingredients, steps, and the ability to edit or delete the meal.
-- Favorite UI - List of meal favorited by the user.
-- Filter UI - Predefined filters to see the filtered meal.